 Owner Housing Cost Burden

 More Placer County residents own their home, so in absolute numbers more owner households have a housing cost burden.
 About one third of housing owners spend over 30% of their income on housing and are moderately cost burdened (Chapter 2, page 28) .

 Through an analysis of the housing market and the factors affecting the production of housing in Placer County, some of the County’s constraints to produce affordable housing include:

 - Sewer capacity is a key constraint on future housing growth in some areas of the County.
 The County will need to address its sewer capacity as part of allowing new housing development within the unincorporated areas of the County.

 - High construction costs coupled with high land costs make it difficult for private-sector developers to provide housing for lower-income residents.
 Subsidies, incentives, and other types of financial assistance are necessary to private-sector developers to bridge the gap between actual costs of development and the sale price of affordable housing.

-To learn more about zoning, development fees, parking requirements, State policies, density bonus laws, and Tahoe specific constraints click here to view Chapter 3 of the Housing Element.
+View Chapter 3 of the Housing Element to learn more about zoning, development fees, parking requirements, State policies, density bonus laws, and Tahoe specific constraints.

 Chapter 4: Housing Resources